Shape Data: Evans and Sutherland

 In 1980, Evans & Sutherland Computer Corporation entered into a contract with Shape Data to market the Romulus geometric modelling program.
 The company was sold to Evans & Sutherland in 1981.
 After acquisition, Evans & Sutherland injected a large amount of capital into Shape Data, allowing for rapid expansion of staff and procurement of computing equipment.
 In 1981, Shape Data had 17 employees.
 In 1983, the company had 40 and by 1986 staff had grown to 70.

 In May 1984, the managing director position was created and Peter Veenman was appointed.
+At least two other solid modelling companies were formed in Cambridge at around this time by Shape Data alumni, Three-Space Limited and Perspective Design.
+By 1988, Shape Data was close to fragmenting.

-In 1988, Shape Data was close to fragmenting.
-In January 1988, Siemens bought Shape Data's Parasolid product and development group from the parent company.
+In January 1988, Siemens agreed to buy Shape Data's Parasolid product and development group from the parent company.
 The administrative staff and the Romulus-D product and development group were left out of the deal.
-In 1988, Caterpillar committed to the Romulus-D program as the first major customer.
+Also in 1988, Caterpillar committed to the Romulus-D program as the first major customer.
 Caterpillar discovered shortly thereafter that the rights to Parasolid, the geometric modelling kernel of Romulus-D, were being sold to Siemens.
-Caterpillar hastily arranged the takeover of financing of Shape Data's to prevent the sale of Parasolid.
+Caterpillar hastily arranged to take over financing Shape Data to prevent the sale of Parasolid.

 McDonnell Douglas

 Shape Data was sold to McDonnell Douglas Information Systems Limited on 31 October 1988.
 Ron Belcher, a senior software project manager at McDonnell Douglas, was appointed head of Shape Data at the time of the acquisition.

-Belcher created a paradigm shift in the management of the company.
-Since the founding of Shape Data, the culture focused on technology-led development and managerial decision making.
-Under Belcher, the central focus of the company shifted into financial and market oriented strategic management decision making.

-The company pursued a Blue Ocean Strategy by being the first company to create and enter the three dimensional CAD market.
-In 1988, Shape Data developed Parasolid, an upgrade of Romulus, that allowed the joining of boundary represented surfaces together as a solid.
-This program was the most advanced solid modelling kernel available on the market at the time of its 1989 release.
+In 1989, Shape Data released Parasolid, a replacement for Romulus.
+This was the most advanced solid modelling kernel available on the market at the time.

 EDS

 In 1991, the McDonnell Douglas Systems Integration groups, including Shape Data, were acquired by EDS (then a part of General Motors Corp., now part of HP Enterprise Services).
 EDS branded the acquired business as EDS Unigraphics.
 Eventually, in 1997 EDS set up its Unigraphics division as a wholly owned subsidiary called Unigraphics Solutions.

+The Shape Data name remained with McDonnell Douglas Information Systems in 1991, and was used thereafter by companies marketing the Glovia ERP software.
+In 1997, the company name was changed to Glova International Limited.

 Siemens

-Shape Data was sold to Siemens AG on 24 January 2007.
-The company is presently a subsidiary of Siemens PLM Software, a business unit of Siemens AG.
+Unigraphics Solutions, including the former Shape Data, was sold to Siemens AG on 24 January 2007.
+The Shape Data-descended products and teams now form parts of Siemens Digital Industries Software, a business unit of Siemens AG.